-I have only three of my mother’s Billiette Calling!
+It turns out I had only three of my mother’s Billiette Calling!
 Silver Dollar columns.
-I asked my family if they had any copies and my brother Michael sent me two additional columns.
-On February 5, 2021 I decided to attend the Fargo AA Chapter meeting, where Billiette had been a member when she wrote her column.
+I asked family if they had any copies and brother Michael sent me two additional columns.
+On February 5, 2021 I decided to attend the Fargo AA Chapter meeting, where Billiette had been a member when she wrote the column.
 This seemed to be the place to locate copies of the Silver Dollar and re-publish her columns.
 I walked slowly up and into the brown-stone house imagining that Billiette had often walked into – I sensed her presence!
 I stood still in the main entryway, then entered a full living room on my left where I was greeted by a friendly and welcoming Mike R. I introduced myself, telling him I was Billiette Scherling’s son and was wondering if the Fargo Chapter had copies of her columns.
-Mike suggested I call Bruce R. who he said had scanned the Silver Dollar papers and stored a digital copy and the papers in the House.
+Mike suggested I call Bruce R. who he said had scanned the Silver Dollar papers and stored a digital disk and the papers in the House.
 I was told Bruce was not feeling well, but he did return my call suggesting that I write a letter to the Chapter’s Board of Director’s requesting access to the Silver Dollar columns.
 I wrote and mailed this letter:

 February 9, 2021